cmaloney/dcos-docs/_pages/administration/monitoring-system-health.md

 Periodically updates the systemd-resolved for Mesos DNS.<!-- dcos-gen-resolvconf.timer/ -->

 ### Identity and Access Management
-Enterprise DCOS access control service.
+Enterprise DC/OS access control service.
 For more information, see the [documentation](/administration/security-and-authentication/).

 ### Keepalived
 Runs keepalived to make a VRRP load balancer that can be used to access the masters.<!-- dcos-keepalived.service/ -->